umut/parent-checker/README.markdown

 ###Usage

 As said, the plugin attaches itself to the `validate` life-cycle phase, meaning; it is enough that you define the plugin within your parent `POM`.
-But you can also the the plugin explicitly by executing the following line.
+But you can also run the plugin explicitly by executing the following line.

     mvn org.hoydaa.maven.plugins:parent-checker-maven-plugin:check